If you are heading to Bali in the next few days, you better read on to find out about Nyepi, the day of silence!

 No lights should be visible from outside.

 This threw quite the spanner in our works.
-Sean had splashed out and booked us a fancy-priced hotel to celebrate the start of our travels, and the plan was, of course, to check out in the morning and hit up one of the more familiar accommodations on either of the Poppies Lanes, where the streets were tight and the beds were sunken and springy; where your pillow was like a pancake and the toilets didn’t flush.
+Sean had splashed out and booked us a fancy-priced hotel to celebrate the start of our travels, and the plan was to check out in the morning and hit up one of the more familiar accommodation Poppies Lanes, where the streets were tight and the beds were sunken with pancake-like pillows.
 Basically, the familiar backpacker lifestyle I had been longing for!

 The lovely hotel we were staying in had a programme of events set up for their guests.
 The brochure said that the spa would be open, there would be food served at set times, and there was even to be a movie room.